 Skip to Content

-The WR 195 Writing Lab provides free writing support services for students enrolled in Writing 121z, 122z, or 123, including help with drafting, understanding assignment prompts and instructions, interpreting peer and instructor feedback, and revision strategies.
+The Composition Writing Lab provides writing support services for students enrolled in Writing 121z, 122z, or 123, including help with drafting, understanding assignment prompts and instructions, interpreting peer and instructor feedback, and revision strategies.

-There are two ways for any student enrolled in a 100-level WR class to use the Writing Lab:
+There are three ways for any student enrolled in a 100-level WR class to use the Writing Lab:

 • Know that one-on-one support helps them as a student and writer;